kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   of only two students who attended.
 So it was pretty neat; I was surrounded by some really knowledgeable people!

+## Wait what?
+How did you find out about it?

+- I honestly..don't know.
+I think about a year and a half ago, I stumbled upon it online.
+I had just done a four-day workshop at JPL and was looking for an opportunity to learn Ada or something.
+  This happens a lot with me, btw.
+I get really interested in something and I find all sorts of stuff.
+  I guess I'm one of those people who "reads the footnotes". :)

+- Was it worth it?
+Hell yes!
+I learned a lot, met some amazing people, and increased my skill-set.
+  I knew not a lot about any of this before; it opened a whole new world to me, and made me aware of some things I hadn't been before.
+A lot of these people are *excellent* at C, C++, Rust, Ada.
+The way they think about programming is quite different from say, a web developer.
+So that's definitely worthwhile.
+  I wish these groups of people would intersect more.

+- They have cubesats that run on JavaScript, but it made me wonder, if they care about things like type checking, if something like PureScript could run on a cubesat.

 ## The first day

 - We had presentations on CFS, which is the Core Flight System.
 It is NASA Goddard's baby.